coder/code-server/docs/MAINTAINING.md

    1. If it should be fixed soon, add to version milestone or "On Deck"
    2. If not urgent, add to "Backlog"
    3. Otherwise, add to "Backlog Candidate" for future consideration

-### Project boards

-We use project boards for projects or goals that span multiple milestones.

-Think of this as a place to put miscellaneous things (like testing, clean up stuff, etc).
-As a maintainer, random tasks may come up here and there.
-The project boards give you places to add temporary notes before opening a new issue.
-Given that our release milestones function off of issues, we believe tasks should have dedicated issues.

-Project boards also give us a way to separate the issue triage from bigger-picture, long-term work.

 ## Versioning